How do I find what’s maxing out my household’s data plan?

 What can I check to see how all the data is being used?
 I am not very computer literate.

-A. Believe me, I’ve dealt with the same issue.
+A: Believe me, I’ve dealt with the same issue.
 Some apps – both on cellphones and computers – run in background and consume a lot of data.
 If you know which ones they are you can prevent them from running in the background.

 With regard to your cellphone, you didn’t say which one you’re using so I can’t give you specific steps.
 But I suggest you call your cell service provider and ask them how to check on which apps are consuming data.